AGluttonForPunishment/DCS-RGC/README.md

 - How to install

-In the Mission editor add the script in to the mission as a file at mission start or use the do script to read the script from a file location.
+In the Mission editor add the script in to the mission as a file with condition "time more" after MIST is loaded or use the do script to read the script from a file location after MIST is loaded.

 Example File location with Do script:<br>
 assert(loadfile("D:\\my scripts\\DCS-RGC\\dcs-rgc.lua"))()